 - Plain sheet of paper

 Cover your table with a plastic table cloth.
 Trust me, you don’t want alcohol inks on your table.
-Pour 1/2 cup or so of rubbing alcohol in your disposable cup.
-Now, place a switch plate on the piece of paper and open all of your alcohol ink bottles.

 There are many different ways to use alcohol inks, this is just what I did:

 Dip your paint brush in the rubbing alcohol and completely cover one of the switch plates or outlet covers.
 Make sure it’s totally wet.